michaelpatrickpurcell/prophecy/README.md

 ## Receive the Prophecy
 During this phase of the game, the Players receive a _Prophecy_ that describes a catastrophic future event that is destined to wreak havoc on some fictional world.

-To Receive the Prophecy, the Players ...
+To Receive the Prophecy, the Players choose a [Fictional Worlds](#fictional-worlds) and roll d66 to select a random catastrophe from the corresponding [Catastrophe Table](#catastrophe-tables).

 ---